Hasibul-Hasan-ofcs/Taiyo_CM_App/README.md

 https://disease.sh/v3/covid-19/countries
 ```

-This api is basically country-wise data that shows different types information related to that country and the disease in that country.
+This api is basically country-wise data that shows different types of information related to that country and the disease in that country.
 I have used this one in order to implement React leaflet with info marker in this project.